 - UNET Segmentation with Pretrained MobileNetV2 as Encoder

 - Polyp Segmentation using UNET in TensorFlow 2.0

 UNET – Network Architecture

-UNET is a U-shaped encoder-decoder network architecture, which consists of four encoder blocks and four decoder blocks that are connected via a bridge.
-The encoder network (contracting path) half the spatial dimensions and double the number of filters (feature channels) at each encoder block.
-Likewise, the decoder network doubles the spatial dimensions and half the number of feature channels.
+The UNET architecture is a U-shaped encoder-decoder network, which consists of four encoder blocks and four decoder blocks that are connected by a bridge.
+The encoder network, also known as the contracting path, reduces the spatial dimensions and increases the number of filters (feature channels) at each encoder block.
+Conversely, the decoder network increases the spatial dimensions and reduces the number of feature channels.

 The encoder network acts as the feature extractor and learns an abstract representation of the input image through a sequence of the encoder blocks.
 Each encoder block consists of two 3×3 convolutions, where each convolution is followed by a ReLU (Rectified Linear Unit) activation function.
 The ReLU activation function introduces non-linearity into the network, which helps in the better generalization of the training data.
 The output of the ReLU acts as a skip connection for the corresponding decoder block.

 Next, follows a 2×2 max-pooling, where the spatial dimensions (height and width) of the feature maps are reduced by half.
 This reduces the computational cost by decreasing the number of trainable parameters.

 These skip connections provide additional information that helps the decoder to generate better semantic features.
 They also act as a shortcut connection that helps in the direct flow of gradients to the earlier layers without degradation.
 In simple terms, we can say that skip connection helps in better flow of gradient while backpropagation.
 This helps the network to learn better representation and improve performance.